laimison/StageSavvy/README.md

 # Stage Savvy

 Stage Savvy is MIDI translator that is capable of translating any MIDI message to any in Ableton.
-You don't need to run separate, it installs as Ableton MIDI Remote script inside Ableton.
+You don't need to run separate app, this code installs as Ableton MIDI Remote script inside Ableton.

 ## Support